Khabibulix/Mono-Python/2023/BookWorm/README.md

 This is NOT the optimal solution, and NOT the most performant, but it's good enough for now.
 And working.

 Next step is to move on into a setup with input/output, an array is not an option anymore.
 I want a text file stocking all of my data.

+### 05/06/2023

+Currently working on I/O. I am encountering some problems because i close my file quite brutally and i can't add or delete some stuff.
+Code is not working yet, don't know if i need to put all my code into a try/finally block to avoid errors.
+I'll debug tomorrow, i think it is a big step for today.